 (ii) provides advice or other services in relation to industrial matters, in the capacity of a bargaining agent under section 97UJ.

-(2) Except as provided under this section a person who, not being an industrial agent registered under this section or a legal practitioner, in any way carries on business as an industrial agent, or holds himself out as carrying on business as an industrial agent, commits an offence.
+(2) Except as provided under this section a person who, not being an industrial agent registered under this section or a legal practitioner, in any way carries on business as an industrial agent, or represents that the person is carrying on business as an industrial agent, commits an offence.

-Penalty: $2 000.
+Penalty for this subsection: a fine of $2 000.

 (3) For the purposes of section 12 of the Legal Profession Act 2008 a person who is —